 3. Surgery Prep

 Prior to surgery, we’ll perform lab work including a blood draw to check for any conditions which may cause issues – your safety is our priority.
-You’ll also be given an antibiotic soap scrub which you’ll use the morning of the procedure – this ensures that your skin is clean of any potential bacteria.
+You’ll also be given an oral antibiotic and an antibiotic soap scrub which you’ll use the morning of the procedure – this ensures that your skin is clean of any potential bacteria.

 4. The Day of Surgery